 There are often calls for competition in the banking sector to break up the dominance of Barclays, HSBC, RBS and LloydsTSB.
 But increasingly I see competition coming from outside the sector, rather than from other, smaller banks and building societies.

 It started in the first wave of the internet.
 Companies sprang up to process card payments from e-commerce websites.
-Some of them, like CyberSource, were started by an e-commerce company in frustration at the lack of options available from the traditional finance industry.
+Some of them, like CyberSource (now part of my client, VISA), were started by an e-commerce company in frustration at the lack of options available from the traditional finance industry.
 These companies grew with the e-commerce sector, providing services that the banks did not: initially payment processing but also fraud management and integration support.
 But ultimately they still relied on the banks’ infrastructure to move money around.

 The most recent wave of start-ups have been focused on taking card payments face to face.
 This is a lucrative industry for the banks with merchant services and card terminal products commanding high fees and percentages on every transaction.
 Now companies like iZettle, Judo, Square and PayPal are coming into this space and dramatically cutting the barriers to entry to card acceptance for small businesses using low cost devices paired with smartphones.
 Their models offer rapid sign-up, near-zero up front costs, and often low monthly fees in return for marginally higher percentages on each transaction.
 This is something that small businesses seem willing to swallow to make sales that for the lack of a card machine may otherwise not have happened.

 Now, iZettle has announced that it is cutting transaction fees as low as 1.5% for businesses taking more than £13,000 per month through its platform.
 This makes the new, smartphone and internet-based payment platform potentially significantly cheaper than the traditional bank alternatives.
 And certainly quicker and easier to get started with.